benedicteb/outcast/README.md

 Download from the [releases](https://github.com/benedicteb/outcast/releases) page.

-Currently we only have a precompiled OS X-version.
-However you are welcome to clone the source, install the dependencies and run the game.
+~~Currently we only have a precompiled OS X-version.~~ The precompiled OS X-file was no good.
+We are working on creating some new executables.
+In the meantime you have to compile from source to try the game.

 ### Compiling